Our Community Fund

 When will the People's Choice vote take place?

-All successful recipients will have their project profiled here on our website for the community to vote for their favourite.
-Voting will open for two weeks so watch this space to have your say!
+All successful recipients will have their project profiled online for the community to vote for their favourite.
+Voting will open from 22 May 2020.

-If you're lucky enough to be selected as the people's choice recipient, we'll arrange a separate contract with you that will let you do even more for your community.
+If you're lucky enough to be selected as the People's Choice bonus recipient, we'll arrange a separate contract with you that will let you do even more for your community.

 When will I receive the funds?